Concordium/concordium.github.io/source/mainnet/docs/guides/export-key.rst

     #.
 Now you can tap **Copy key** to copy copy the key to the clipboard, or **Export to file** to save the key as a file that is compatible with other tools like ``concordium-client``.

-.. dropdown:: |mw-gen2|

-    #.
-Tap on the account for which you want to export the private key.

-    #.
-In the Account details screen, tap |acct-settings|.

-    #.
-Tap **Export private key**.

-    #.
-Tap to show the key.
-Enter your passcode, when prompted.
-You can use the copy button to copy the key or tap **Export to file** to save it as a file that is compatible with other tools like ``concordium-client``.

 .. dropdown:: |bw|

     #.
 Go to Accounts.